Kinship & Adoption Navigators

 How many people does CSSMV’s pantry serve?

-*Each client or family/household was only counted once, regardless of the number of times they were served by the pantry.
+*Each individual or family/household was only counted once, regardless of the number of times they were served by the pantry.

 Eligibility